 SonicTexting enables writing an SMS from your pocket using only sound.

-It has been exhibited and presented widely - try it next at CHI 2005 in Portland.
+It has been exhibited and presented in:

 Even more about the sounds, sights and ideas behind SonicTexting in the paper.